toamitkumar/blog-post/content/post/2022-01-05-platform-engineering.md

 - [Building and scaling Engineering team](/2022/01/03/building-and-scaling-engineering-team/): Principles and practices adopted to build the product and engineering team
 - [Technology choices & Engineering practices](/2022/01/04/technology-choice-and-engineering-practices/): We took an outward-in approach to establish the foundation of technology stack, architecture/design choices & engineering practices
 - **Platform Engineering**: A team responsible for architecture reference, engineering tools/ practices, cross-cutting-concerns, DevOps processes, playbooks.
 Provide platform-as-service to the internal product team.
-- _Infrastructure_: The core principle was IAC (Infrastructure as Code).
-We built service-oriented structure with Infrastructure as Service
+- [Infrastructure](/2022/01/27/infrastructure-as-a-service/): The core principle was IAC (Infrastructure as Code).
+We built a service-oriented structure with Infrastructure as Service
 - _Operations - keep the lights ON aka DevOps_: Traditionally, financial services have a dedicated operations team.
 Following DevOps principle, we followed -- _You build it, you run it!_
 ---

-Distributed application and system architecture has increased complexity of building, testing and running software and hence, responsibilities for feature development squads increases manifold.
-There is a dire need for a squad which is responsible to anchor and off-load these responsibilities aka everything outside of feature development to their backlog.
+Distributed application and system architecture have increased the complexity of building, testing and, running software and hence, responsibilities for feature development squads increases manifold.
+There is a dire need for a squad that is responsible to anchor and off-load these responsibilities aka everything outside of feature development to their backlog.

 ### Birth of Platform Engineering Squad (aka Anchor Squad)

-When we started to build DKatalis Engineering setup, there was a need of a squad who would own, drive and enable feature or product development squads with capabilities, for e.g.: CI pipeline, reusable modules (I call them `cross-cutting-concerns`), boilerplate code modules to name a few, frameworks for performance or automation test suites - the list grows based on how much reusability you would like to introduce.
+When we started to build DKatalis Engineering setup, there was a need for a squad who would own, drive and enable the feature or product development squads with capabilities, for e.g.: CI pipeline, reusable modules (I call them `cross-cutting-concerns`), boilerplate code modules to name a few, frameworks for performance or automation test suites - the list grows based on how much reusability you would like to introduce.

-Hence, we established the _Anchor squad_ (later they named themselves **Mars Squad**) who were tasked to own these responsibilities including creating/ guarding the `blue-print` of architecture & design of the near-end-state.
+Hence, we established the _Anchor squad_ (later they named themselves **Mars**) who were tasked to own these responsibilities including creating/ guarding the `blue-print` of architecture & design of the near-end-state.
 The early members of this squad had: {{< link_target_blank href="https://www.linkedin.com/in/jayendrapatil/" title="Jayendra Patil" >}}, {{< link_target_blank href="https://www.linkedin.com/in/srilekhamisra" title="Srilekha Misra" >}}, {{< link_target_blank href="https://www.linkedin.com/in/jeevan-d-c/" title="Jeevan D C" >}}, {{< link_target_blank href="https://www.linkedin.com/in/haldarmahesh" title="Mahesh Haldar" >}}, {{< link_target_blank href="https://www.linkedin.com/in/rashmi-ranganathan/" title="Rashmi Ranganathan" >}} & {{< link_target_blank href="https://www.linkedin.com/in/vibhav-gulati/" title="Vibhav Gulati" >}}

-Before we get into details, lets first understand what is the meaning of **Platform** and **Platform Engineering**.
+Before we get into details, let's first understand what is the meaning of **Platform** and **Platform Engineering**.

 ### What is a Platform
 Platform, as explained in the article from {{< link_target_blank href="https://martinfowler.com/articles/platform-prerequisites.html" title="Martin Fowler's" >}} post, is a broad term and it has different meanings based on context.
 But, in the context of software and complexities around building a distributed application, I define it as:

 > A system or a collection of systems & processes that abstracts the lower level complexities of operating (building, running, monitoring, maintaining) a distributed software & infrastructure setup, enhances developer productivity/ efficiency and decreases time-to-market.

-You have to make sure, platform (a product with internal feature developers as audience) has a business value and anything that impacts smooth working of the platform should be taken as high priority (similar to how a CX is important).
+You have to make sure, platform (a product with internal feature developers as audience) has a business value, and anything that impacts the smooth working of the platform should be taken as high priority (similar to how a CX is important).
 In essence, a platform team is `glue between feature developers and infrastructure team` with the following:
 - engineering accelerators (e.g.: pipelines, templates, container-cluster, automation frameworks)
-- cross-cutting concerns (reusuable libraries, modules)
+- cross-cutting concerns (reusable libraries, modules)
 - tools/ products either open source or licensed (APIGW, Identity System, Messaging system)
 - devops processes
 - effective incident management

-### Team that manages platform components
+### The Team that manages platform components

-Aligning with our 5th guiding principle: [Build X-as-a-service]({{< relref path="2022-01-02-building-engineering-financial-services.md#5-build-x-as-a-service-mindset">}}) mindset, platform team serves as **PaaS** internally.
+Aligning with our 5th guiding principle: [Build X-as-a-service]({{< relref path="2022-01-02-building-engineering-financial-services.md#5-build-x-as-a-service-mindset">}}) mindset, the platform team serves as **PaaS** internally.
 For us, they are also, **guardians of architectural reference and innovation** (members of architecture guild) and Gate-keepers of {{< link_target_blank href="https://toamitkumar.in/2021/01/30/guardrail-ed-autonomy/" title="tech-stack guard-rails" >}}.
 Since, we were working for Financial Services setup, as per regulation, we must do yearly DR Swing process - in short, all the services should run in a DRC environment for a defined period.
 PE squad is also responsible to anchor the DRC process - Infra and services.